shekoufeh/Deep-Survival-Analysis-With-Competing-Events/README.md

 * Further package versions can be found in: environment feateng_env.yml

-Requirements for running Deep survival analysis
+Requirements for Deep survival analysis
 ---------------
 * python 3.6
 * To run on GPU: python 2.7, tensorflow 1.12.0